Euphydryas chalcedona chalcedona

 A last-instar larva from the San Gabriels on Keckiella.
 Angeles Crest Highway, May 15, 2007.

 A larval nest on Sticky Monkey Flower - Diplacus aurantiacus - up Santa Anita Canyon in the San Gabriels, July 22, 2019.
-These were easy to find, mostly on Keckiella cordifolia, which they seem to prefer in this particular area.
-It's towards the end of the flight that these nests get common.
-The plants are still doing well, but the summer heat will be taking its toll.
-Thus, in a normal year, half-grown larvae will overwinter and resume feeding in the early spring.
+These were easy to find, mostly on Keckiella cordifolia, which females of this population seem to prefer there.
+It's towards the end of the flight that these early-instar nests get common.
+The plants are still doing fairly well, but the summer heat is beginning to take its toll.
+Soon, half-grown larvae will overwinter and resume feeding in the early spring when the plants are able to provide adequate food for them.
 With good summer rains, a small second brood may emerge in autumn.